TrissieTheHusky/Trissie-Status/content/issues/2020-03-12-maintainance-for-server-shutdown.md

   - Trissie's File Server
 severity: down
 ---
+***Identified*** - We seem to have found the issue with our servers not wanting to start back up and are implementing a fix.

-**Investigating -** There is a problem with our services.
+***Investigating* -** There is a problem with our services.
 There seems to be a issue with starting up the servers and propigating back to our main Websockets.*

 ***Update -*** Our servers have been shutdown.
 All of our services have propigated to the [Backup Gateway](https://statustrissiedevelopment.netlify.com/affected/backup-gateway/) Successfully.